 Another way stress affects children is changes in vision, known as Streff syndrome.

 Streff syndrome, also known as non-malingering syndrome, has been described as a functional vision problem.
-It often involves reduced or blurred distance and near vision, poor eye teaming and eye movement capabilities, visual field loss and a reduction in focussing.
+It often involves reduced or blurred distance and near vision, poor eye teaming and eye movement capabilities, visual field loss and a reduction in focusing.

 It is a condition which is mainly exhibited in young children going through periods of emotional or visual stress.
 The visual system, while still active, is no longer controlled by the child when they are under increased levels of stress.
-Focussing becomes difficult, a tunnel vision effect in a child’s field of view arises, and it becomes hard for their pupils to function adequately during different light conditions.
+Focusing becomes difficult, a tunnel vision effect in a child’s field of view arises, and it becomes hard for their pupils to function adequately during different light conditions.

 Streff syndrome is not an abnormality with the physiology of the eyes.
 Rather it has been associated with the brain and how it processes what you see.